Houston Tugboat & Barge Accident Attorneys

 2019 Barge Accident in Houston Ship Channel

 On May 10, 2019, two barges collided in the Houston Ship Channel with an outgoing ship.
-One of the barges capsized, and the other leaked thousands of barrels of refined gasoline product into the channel.
-Both barges were carrying 25,000 barrels of reformate, a highly flammable substance often mixed with gasoline to create a high-octane commercial product.
-It is fatal if ingested and highly toxic to marine life.
+One of the barges capsized while the other leaked thousands of barrels of refined gasoline product into the water.
+Both barges were carrying 25,000 barrels of reformate, a highly flammable chemical used to blend gasoline.
+This spill was not only fatal if ingested, but it also posed a severe risk to marine life and the Houston environment.

 The 2017 Bouchard Barge Explosion

 In October 2017, Bouchard Transportation Co.
-Barge No. 255 was off the coast of Port Aransas when oil vapors collecting over time ignited.
-The explosion killed two deckhands, one of whom has never been recovered.
-Witnesses reported that the barge explosion was actually made of multiple explosions.
+Barge No. 255 was off the coast of Port Aransas when oil vapors, which had collected over time, ignited.
+The explosion killed two deckhands, one of whom was never recovered.
+Witnesses reported that the event involved multiple explosions, compounding the tragedy.

-An NTSB investigation found Bouchard responsible for the hazards aboard their vessels.
+An NTSB investigation held Bouchard responsible for these hazardous onboard conditions.

 Can I Sue for a Barge or Tugboat Injury?